Jenny Bradley: Relationship with Johnny Connor

 On 8 February 2016, Richard Hawley, who portrays the character of Johnny Connor, revealed in an interview on Good Morning Britain that Johnny would embark on a relationship with Jenny.
 Hawley admitted that he was surprised about the storyline as he thought Johnny would more likely begin a romance with Liz McDonald, portrayed by Beverley Callard.
 He went on to say "It's interesting what is going to happen between Johnny and Jenny.
 He is a sucker for vulnerability and she's getting a hard time at the factory from all the workers at the moment.
 He has a very vulnerable side too.
 So, in a way, I think they are both good for each other.
 They both want a fresh start and I think this will mark a new dawn for them."

 In March 2016, it was announced that an upcoming storyline would see Jenny return to Blackpool along with Johnny for a holiday together - the last time she was there was when her father Alan Bradley (Mark Eden) was killed by an oncoming tram in 1989.
 Discussing how Jenny feels about her father's death after all these years, Matthews said: "It still haunts her because she's back on the street and people are talking about Blackpool and it just makes those feelings a bit stronger."

-In July 2018, it was reported by The Sun that Jenny and Johnny would become the new owners of the Rovers Return Inn.
+In July 2018, it was reported that Jenny and Johnny would become the new owners of the Rovers Return Inn.
 Matthews said: "Jenny is pretty adaptable.
 She sulks for two minutes, then runs to the moon with the idea.
 As soon as Johnny persuades her about The Rovers, she goes for it big style and she starts to make all kinds of plans.
 She wants it to be a cut above everything else."